Mumbaikar (film): Plot

 Although Vikrant is unhappy that he could not take the boy home, he is at least happy that his own uncle has him now.
 Shortly before that Shinde also caught Munnu in the street.
 Corrupt Shinde now tries to use Munnu to make his phone calls to PKP, to make him deliver the money bag to where he is now!
 He also hopes to make Munnu guilty eventually after the money is safely in his hands.
 He threatens and coerces Munnu to make the calls.
-PKP, who has been driving all night long to various places, is now extremely confused and angry but complies for his son’s safety.
+PKP, who has been driving all night long to various places, is now extremely confused and angry but complies for his son's safety.

-In the climax, the gangsters mistake the car with Aadil and taxi driver Sanjay for PKP’s henchmen and in an act of desperation try to attack Sanjay mercilessly.
+In the climax, the gangsters mistake the car with Aadil and taxi driver Sanjay for PKP's henchmen and in an act of desperation try to attack Sanjay mercilessly.
 But Aadil is unable to take it anymore and fights like a man possessed and kills the gangsters.
-Meanwhile Vikrant borrows Ishita’s scooter and is on the way home when he finds his uncle Shinde at the street side directing Munnu, as his mouthpiece to talk to PKP by dictating what to say, and making demands while holding the little boy’s hand and mouth tied.
+Meanwhile, Vikrant borrows Ishita's scooter and is on the way home when he finds his uncle Shinde at the street side directing Munnu, as his mouthpiece to talk to PKP by dictating what to say, and making demands while holding the little boy's hand and mouth tied.

 He instantly understands the evil plan of his uncle since it was only a short time ago that he personally handed over the boy to his ‘safe custody’.
 Seeing the boy now tied up and being held at gun point and seeing Munnu being used as a mouthpiece by the hiding Shinde, gives him a clear picture of what is going on.
 A gun fight ensues, and Shinde shoots at PKP injuring him on his shoulder.

-Vikrant grabs the injured PKP’s own gun and shoots his uncle in both legs immobilizing him.
+Vikrant grabs the injured PKP's own gun and shoots his uncle in both legs immobilizing him.
 He hands over the boy and the gunshot injured PKP to Munnu and asks him to drive away to the nearest hospital and then escape.
 Police soon arrive and question the injured inspector about what happened and Shinde who just lost a corrupt bid to make money, lies about the whole incident.
 He is taken to the hospital.

-The movie ends with one final meeting between Vikram and Aadil, by a coincidence, who up until that point in time, still do not know each other’s names(!) though fate had already messed them up and made them face each other many times.
+The movie ends with one final meeting between Vikrant and Aadil, by a coincidence, who up until that point in time, still do not know each other's names though fate had already messed them up and made them face each other many times.